afnanulhaqque/SynoCast/README.md

 - Weather page scaffold ready for detailed forecast cards.
 - Reusable Bootstrap 5 layout with Font Awesome icons and a custom theme located in `assests/styles/style.css`.
 - Geo-aware header that displays `request`-based local time using the [ipapi.co](https://ipapi.co) lookup service with graceful fallback for localhost.
 - In-page chatbot modal with a demo `/chat` endpoint for local testing — implemented in `templates/base.html`, `assests/js/chatbot_modal.js`, and CSS in `assests/styles/style.css`.
-- Subscription system with Email OTP verification using a SQLite database (`subscriptions.db`).

 ## Tech Stack